 The Department of Water and Environmental Regulation is an advisory agency to decision making authorities and considers potential impacts on the State’s water resources from future land planning and development proposals.
 These include things such as drinking water source areas, watercourses and estuaries, floodplains and underground aquifers.
 Further information can be found at water and land use planning.

-For general licensing enquiries on the process or form, please contact us on 1800 508 885 or email licensing.
+For technical issues related to the site or general licensing enquiries on the process or form, please contact us on 1800 508 885 or email licensing.

 For general planning advice enquiries on the process or the form, please contact us on 1800 508 885 or email planning.